 26 Nov New Jersey Alimony Laws Overhauled

-If you live in the Hackensack area and are in the process of getting divorced or are thinking about a divorce, it’s important that you understand current New Jersey alimony laws.
+If you live in the West New York area and are in the process of getting divorced or are thinking about a divorce, it’s important that you understand current New Jersey alimony laws.
 Several changes were recently made, and many legal professionals are describing the alterations as “a complete overhaul.”

 For a full explanation of the new alimony laws in New Jersey, make sure to have a conversation with an experienced family law attorney such as Jeffrey M. Bloom.